 \begin{thm} \Cref{conj:lambda_y} holds for $\Fl(1,n-1;n)$.
 More explicitly, the following relations hold in $\QK_T(\Fl(1,n-1;n))$, and they form a complete set of relations:

 Here, $\lambda_y(\C^n) = \prod_{i=1}^n (1+yT_i)$, where $T_i \in \K_T(\pt)$ are given by the decomposition of $\C^n$ into one dimensional $T$-modules. \end{thm} The proof of \Cref{thm:main-intro1} relies on a recent result of Xu \cite{xu2021quantum}, which proves a conjecture by Buch and Mihalcea in the case of incidence varieties \(\Fl(1,n-1;n)\); cf.~\Cref{conj:full} below.
-This conjecture, which may be thought of as a divisor axiom in quantum \(\K\)-theory, {gives a formula for computing $3$-pointed (equivariant) \(\K\)-theoretic Gromov-Witten invariants in ordinary (equivariant) \(\K\)-theory, when one of the insertions is a line bundle class such as \(\det(\cS_j)\).
-Our strategy is to reduce the relations in \(\QK_T(\Fl(1,n-1;n))\) into a form involving no other quantum multiplications except for those of the form \(\det(\cS_{j})\star a\), turn these relations into identities involving $3$-pointed (equivariant) \(\K\)-theoretic Gromov-Witten invariants, apply the aforementioned formula, and do some computations in ordinary (equivariant) \(\K\)-theory.} {In addition, Xu proved in \cite{xu2021quantum} that the Schubert classes in $\QK_T(\Fl(1,n-1;n))$ are generated by $\cS_1$ and $\det (\cS_2)$ over $\K_T(\pt)[q]$.
-As a consequence, one may replace the power series ring $\K_T(\pt)[\![q]\!]$ by the localized ring $\K_T(\pt)[q]_{1 + \langle q \rangle}$, and conjecturally, by the polynomial ring $\K_T(\pt)[q]$; see \Corollary{poly} and \Cref{rmk:poly} below.}
+This conjecture, which may be thought of as a divisor axiom in quantum \(\K\)-theory, {gives a formula for computing $3$-point (equivariant) \(\K\)-theoretic Gromov-Witten invariants when one of the insertions is a line bundle class such as \(\det(\cS_j)\).
+Our strategy is to reduce the relations in \(\QK_T(\Fl(1,n-1;n))\) into a form involving no other quantum multiplications except for those of the form \(\det(\cS_{j})\star a\), turn these relations into identities involving $3$-pointed (equivariant) \(\K\)-theoretic Gromov-Witten invariants, apply the aforementioned formula, and do some computations in ordinary (equivariant) \(\K\)-theory.} In addition, Xu proved in \cite{xu2021quantum} that the Schubert classes in $\QK_T(\Fl(1,n-1;n))$ are generated by $\cS_1$ and $\det (\cS_2)$ over $\K_T(\pt)[q]$.
+As a consequence, one may replace the power series ring $\K_T(\pt)[\![q]\!]$ by the localized ring $\K_T(\pt)[q]_{1 + \langle q \rangle}$.

 Aside from the incidence varieties, the quantum K divisor axiom (\Cref{conj:full}) is known for cominuscule Grassmannians \cites{buch.m:qk,chaput.perrin:rationality}.
 A natural question is whether more cases of \Cref{conj:lambda_y} may be proved assuming the validity of \Cref{conj:full}.
 This leads to our next result, cf. \Corollary{fln}.